David Bowie: The Genesis of Tin Machine

 πŸ›οΈ Clos des MΓ©sanges

-πŸ—’οΈ Note: David spends time reviewing the final cuts of the ‘Glass Spider’ concert film, scheduled for release in early 1989.
-He privately views this as the final document of his “solo superstar” era, contrasting its neon excess with the monochromatic noise of the finished Tin Machine album.
+πŸ—’οΈ Notes: Bowie reviews the final cuts of the ‘Glass Spider’ concert film, scheduled for release in early 1989.
+He privately views this as the final document of his “solo superstar” era, contrasting its neon excess with the monochromatic noise of the recently finished Tin Machine project.

 πŸ“… 1988-12-20